georgeflanagin/parsec4/README.md

-The conventional term for this kind of symbolic result is an *opcode*, or if you are going down the route of full compilation, an instruction.
+The conventional term for this kind of symbolic result is an *opcode*, or if you are going down the route of full compilation, an instruction for the processor.
 The opcodes might be keys in a `dict`, and the values in this `dict` would be functions to be executed, perhaps `sys.exit` in this case.